Menu

 Student Participation in Service Learning* **

-2020 2021 2022 2023**
+Classes 2021 2022 2023 2024

 Avg.
 100% 100% 100% 100%

-* Service learning is defined as active participation in professional organizations (OAPA, AAPA, PAEA), engagement in KC PA Clinton Trott Society leadership or events, and active service participation in local and global community organizations and events.
+* Service learning is defined as active participation in professional organizations (OAPA, AAPA, PAEA), engagement in KC PA Clinton Trott Society leadership or events, active service participation in local and global community organizations and events.

-Supervised Clinical Practice Experience in an Underserved Area*
+Supervised Clinical Practice Experience In An Underserved Area*

-2020 2021 2022 2023
+Classes 2021 2022 2023 2024

 Avg.
-91% 91% 100% 100%
+91% 100% 100% 100%

-* Underserved is defined as rural and Veterans Administration sites and health care populations which are disadvantaged because of ability to pay, ability to access care, or other disparities for reasons of race, religion, language group, or social status.
+* Underserved is defined as rural and Veterans Administration sites and health care populations which are disadvantaged because of ability to pay, ability to access care, or other disparities for reasons of race, religion, language group or social status.

 Top